UntitledModGame/UntitledModGame.github.io/almost_done_cooking/genre_mapping.md

 Cooperative and PvP are self-explanatory;<br/>
 Many games have both.
 For example, CS:GO has BOTH cooperative AND PvP, since there are 2 opposing teams of 5 players.

-But `Political` is where it gets interesting!<br/>
+But `Dynamic` is where it gets interesting!<br/>
-"Political" is when the relationships between the players are dependent on their own feelings, desires, or goals.
+"Dynamic" is when the relationships between the players are dependent on their own feelings, desires, or goals.

 For example, in Among-Us, crewmates do not know who they are teamed up with, so different crewmates may end up trusting / working against other players depending on their feelings; (even though their actual roles are pre-determined)